anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 Fresh installation and take over of data
 -----------------------------------------

-The first update option is to set up a new instance of SeedDMS and once that is running take over the data from your current (old) instance.
+The first update option is to set up a new instance of SolutionDMS and once that is running take over the data from your current (old) instance.

 1. just do a fresh installation somewhere on your web server and make sure it